 Your saliva is your greatest ally when it comes to fighting off those red and purple bullets of red wine stains.
 To increase your saliva production while sipping red wine, you might want to drink sparkling water in between.
 While it’s not a cure-all to red wine stains in teeth, the carbonation could greatly benefit less staining by scrubbing the stain away before it could fully settle down.

-The Solution Is Teeth Whitening in Rancho Mirage
+The Solution to Red Wine Teeth Stains: Cosmetic Dentistry in Rancho Mirage

-If you’d like to find out how whiter teeth can enhance your appearance, get in touch with us for an initial consultation!
-Call us at (760) 832-7915.
+Now sure which cosmetic dentistry option is the best to hide your red wine stains?
+Call our Rancho Mirage cosmetic dentist at (760) 832-7915.
 Patients from around the Palm Desert area trust our office for optimal oral health and an unforgettable smile.